nicodel/Zephyrus/README.md

 ### Map rendering
 * Map is displayed in 3D, with a "fog" at the top end to better map ending.
 * Map moves around device position, movements based on the device direction.
-* Zoom in and out based on the device speed.
+* Zoom in and out based on the device speed, and distance to next route change.

 ## Project steps